To view current opportunities please click here

 This team is responsible for legal risk management and the contractual arrangements put in place by and with World Rugby.
 Additionally, it has the responsibility of protecting the integrity of the game and regulatory authority of the organisation through the design and implementation of world-class legislative and regulatory rules, processes and enforcement.

-FIT is a central function that supports the entire organisation on all financial management, forecasting, budgetary and investment grant management levels.
+Finance supports the entire organisation on all financial management, forecasting, budgetary and investment grant management levels.
 Finance also manages the group investment portfolio, all aspects of taxation exposure and insurance.
-The department also operates a stand-alone IT service delivery function across tournaments, projects and organisation infrastructure and an in-house travel department.

 This team is responsible for the management of strategic planning and annual organisation priorities in addition to the global Human Resources Management function which supports all World Rugby employees.